 No, you do not need a referral to receive ketamine treatments.
 At Revitalizing Infusion Therapies, we do require all of our patients to meet with one of our licensed providers and undergo a thorough history and physical exam.
 Even though most patients will not need a referral, some patients may be asked for a written referral from their mental health or primary care provider.

 Please do not have anything to eat for 6 hours prior to your scheduled treatment time.
 You may drink clear liquids up to two hours prior to your scheduled treatment time.

 No, you cannot drive after receiving a treatment.
 You will be required by our clinic to have a driver on your treatment days.
 The driver can be a family member or a trusted friend or neighbor, someone to get you to and from our clinic safely.
-Additionally, you do have the option of convenient public transportation, since we are located next to the SunRail and Lynx stations.
+Additionally, you do have the option of convenient public transportation such as Uber, Lyft, SunRail and Lynx stations.